 FAQs on Jamaica Travel – Jamaica Travel Tips

 - Where is Jamaica?
-Jamaica covers about 11,000 square kilometers, and is one of the largest islands in the Caribbean.
+Jamaica covers about 11,000 square kilometers and is one of the largest islands in the Caribbean.
 It lies south of Cuba in the Caribbean Sea.
 Because the island is so big, there are a lot of cool Jamaica destinations to explore.

 - When is the best time to visit Jamaica?
-Caribbean travels needs to be planned around the hurricane season, which runs from June into early November.
+Caribbean travels need to be planned around the hurricane season, which runs from June into early November.
 The best time to go to Jamaica is in November and December, after the hurricane season, when the weather is just lovely.

 - How expensive is airfare to Jamaica?
-Flying roundtrip to Jamaica from the US is pretty easy if flying from a main hub.
-There are two airports in Jamaica: Kingston, and the Montego Bay Jamaica Airport, called Sangster International Airport.
-It’s possible to find round trip flights for a few hundred dollars, particularly from hubs like Miami and New York.
+Flying round trip to Jamaica from the US is pretty easy if flying from a main hub.
+There are two airports in Jamaica: Kingston, and the Montego Bay Jamaica Airport called Sangster International Airport.
+It’s possible to find round-trip flights for a few hundred dollars, particularly from hubs like Miami and New York.

 - How long should a Jamaica getaway be?
 If coming from the US, it’s possible to do Jamaica in a long weekend, particularly if you stay at one of the Montego Bay hotels close to the airport.
 I would recommend at least 5 nights if possible.
 Traveling from Europe is harder, and normally requires an overnight flight from Montego Bay to Europe.
 If traveling to Jamaica from Europe, shoot for a trip to Jamaica between 7 and 10 nights.

 - Is it a good idea to book Jamaica vacation packages?
 There are plenty of great hotels in Montego Bay, at every budget.
 Each of them can arrange Montego Bay tours and day trips.
 And, they can book airport transfers as well.
-It might not be necessary to book a Montego Bay all inclusive vacation or package.
+It might not be necessary to book a Montego Bay all-inclusive vacation or package.

 Number 1 Montego Bay Travel Tip: Priority Pass Membership!

-We’ve had membership to Priority Pass Lounges for well over a year now.
+We’ve had a membership to Priority Pass Lounges for well over a year now.
 Particularly because we no longer have status on any US airline, this lounge pass has saved us from a lot of airport frustration over time.
 But, it really paid off on our departure from Montego Bay airport.
 We flew out on a Sunday afternoon, a busy time for sure.
 The security line was crazy mon!
 But, Priority Pass came to the rescue.

 Priority Pass partners with over 1,000 airport lounges around the world.
 It’s possible to buy a day pass for long layovers.
 Or, an annual pass provides access to all of these lounges on one card, even when your airline doesn’t have a lounge, or even if you are not flying business class.
 I saw ads for the MOBAY lounge throughout Jamaica, and the airport.
-MOBAY allows access to their VIP lounge, and helps you speed through security with a shorter line.
+MOBAY allows access to their VIP lounge and helps you speed through security with a shorter line.
 And, our Priority Pass gave us access to both services.
 This easily saved us at least 30-45 minutes in airport security lines.
 It was a welcome surprise.